-Eric C. Byers Chief of Campus Police, Director of Public Safety Hagerstown Community College 11400 Robinwood Drive Hagerstown, Maryland 21742
+Officer's Signature/Date Eric C. Byers

+Chief of Campus Police, Director of Public Safety

+Hagerstown Community College

+Printed Name and ID number 11400 Robinwood Drive

+Hagerstown, Maryland 21742

 Code of Ethics

 The Police Code of Ethics will guide the operation of the Department and the conduct of its members.
 These are our fundamental beliefs from which our agency sets policy, delivers services and implements programs.
 Ethics set standards for our members in executing their public safety duties.
 These Ethics guide our actions.